Kudaes/DInvoke_rs/README.md

 ```

 ## no_std features
-Since this crate is meant to be used in a `no_std` environment, two functions have been added to the ´utils´ crate to facilitate the experience of the developer:
+Since this crate is meant to be used in a `no_std` environment, two functions have been added to the `utils` crate to facilitate the experience of the developer:

 * The `read_file` function allows to read the binary content of an existing file, returning a `Vec<u8>` with such contents.
 * The `println!()` macro is a simplified version of the `std::println!()` macro, allowing to print to the standard output.